Clarice Lispector: The Passion According to G.H. and The Foreign Legion

-The next year, she published her first children's book, O Mistério do coelho pensante (The Mystery of the Thinking Rabbit, 1967), a translation of a book she had written in Washington, in English, for her son Paulo.
+The next year, Lispector published her first children's book, O Mistério do coelho pensante (The Mystery of the Thinking Rabbit, 1967), a translation of a book she had written in Washington, in English, for her son Paulo.
 In August 1967, she began writing a weekly column ("crônica") for the Jornal do Brasil, an important Rio newspaper, which greatly expanded her fame beyond the intellectual and artistic circles that had long admired her.
 These pieces were later collected in the posthumous work A Descoberta do mundo (The Discovery of the World, 1984).

 The Woman Who Killed the Fish and An Apprenticeship or The Book of Pleasures

 In 1968, Lispector participated in the political demonstrations against Brazil's hardening military dictatorship, and also published two books: her second work for children, A Mulher que matou os peixes (The Woman Who Killed the Fish), in which the narrator, Clarice, confesses to having forgotten to feed her son's fish, and An Apprenticeship or The Book of Pleasures.

 Her first novel since G.H., Uma Aprendizagem ou O Livro dos Prazeres was a love story between a primary teacher, Lóri, and a philosophy teacher, Ulisses.
 The book drew on her writings in her newspaper columns, as she conducted interviews for the glossy magazine Manchete.
 The book received a new translation in April 2021 by New Directions.
-Cleveland Review of Books called it "a novel about the distance between people, but also the distances between the self and the self, the self and 'the God.'”
+Cleveland Review of Books called it "a novel about the distance between people, but also the distances between the self and the self, the self and 'the God.'"